zenorocha/zenorocha.com/src/content/articles/2021-05-11-why-im-starting-a-podcast.md

     <figcaption class="post-image-caption">Zeno and Jonni working together (Portland, 2021)</figcaption>
 </figure>

-## What can I expect from this podcast?
+## What can you expect from this podcast?

-The idea of this podcast is to discuss a variety of topics from tooling, setups, open source, careers, working abroad, bootstraping, startups, and big tech.
+The idea of this podcast is to discuss a variety of topics from tooling, setups, open source, careers, working abroad, bootstrapping, startups, and big tech.

 Our goal is to interview developers, designers, CEOs, and pretty much anyone who is building modern software and adopting productive techniques in their day-to-day activities.

 We're starting with not one but **three episodes**.
-The first one is an introduction to the podcast.
-The second one is an interview with [Netto Farah](https://twitter.com/nettofarah), Principal Software Engineer at Segment.
-And the third one is an interview with [Jeff Atwood](https://twitter.com/codinghorror), the co-founder of Stack Overflow and Discourse.
+The [first one](https://bytetalkpodcast.com/1) is an introduction to the podcast.
+The [second one](https://bytetalkpodcast.com/2) is an interview with [Netto Farah](https://twitter.com/nettofarah), Principal Software Engineer at Segment.
+And the [third one](https://bytetalkpodcast.com/3) is an interview with [Jeff Atwood](https://twitter.com/codinghorror), the co-founder of Stack Overflow and Discourse.

 <figure>
     <img src="/img/posts/why-im-starting-a-podcast-3.png" class="post-image-full" alt="ByteTalk Episode #3 / Interview with Jeff Atwood">